manu05X/CS-Fundamentals/src/main/java/com/manish/Notes/03-OOP.md

 }
 ```

-In the above example, we have added a method to the Student class that overrides the method in the User class.
-The Student class has a method with the same name and parameters as the User class.
+In the above example, we have added a method to the Student class that overrides the method in the com.manish.LLD.PropertyPlatformLLD.Type1.User class.
+The Student class has a method with the same name and parameters as the com.manish.LLD.PropertyPlatformLLD.Type1.User class.
 The Student class method has an additional print statement that prints the batchName and psp properties.

 The @Override annotation is optional, but it is a good practice to use it.
 It is used to ensure that the method is actually being overridden.
 If the method is not being overridden, the compiler will throw an error.